 Want to be really sure azelaic acid is for you?

 Hopefully, you know now exactly what azelaic acid can do for the skin, but how do you know whether it can work for you?
 Choosing whether to try a new skincare ingredient can be tricky.
 Especially as you need to think about not only your skin type and concerns, but also the other ingredients in your routine.
-Luckily, there is an easy, fast and free way of doing that—and that’s by speaking with a Face Dr expert.
+Luckily, there is an easy, fast and free way of doing that—and that’s by speaking with a Face Dr Skin Expert.

 We offer free online skincare consultations where you can speak with a member of our friendly team.
 In just 30 minutes, all from the comfort of your own home, they’ll be able to analyse your skin over a video call and ask about your exact concerns.